FREE Hearing Aid Trial when you book a Hearing Aid Assessment!

 Clients have often reported being told that there is nothing that can be done for tinnitus.
 They are told they should learn to live with it.
 This is not always the case.
 While there isn't one absolute cure for tinnitus, there are many methods of relieving the presentation of tinnitus.
 It can be overwhelming whilst researching online for a method of managing tinnitus.
 This is why professional help is often recommended.

 Seeing a tinnitus specialist i.e. one who is often also an audiologist can be a first reliable step towards of managing your tinnitus.
-The audiologist if trained in tinnitus management can help you find a method of relieving the burden of the tinnitus.
-This can be through a series of, in-depth discussions and assessments.
+The audiologist if trained in tinnitus treatment or management can help you find a method of relieving the burden of the tinnitus.

-It is important that you see an audiologist, health care professional ASAP if you find that your tinnitus is one-sided, pulsatile getting louder/ worse , having different presentations and certainly intrusive.
+It is important that you see an audiologist and GP ASAP if you find that your tinnitus is one-sided, pulsatile, getting louder/worse, with different presentations of sounds and intrusive (i.e. affecting sleep, concentration, reading, lifestyle, etc).
+P

 Is there a cure for tinnitus ?

-There isn't a cure but many ways to relieve and help reduce the symptoms of tinnitus.
+There isn't a cure but there are many ways to relieve and help reduce the symptoms of tinnitus.

 Is tinnitus only a ringing sound in the ears ?